Spandana-N-S/Amazon-prime-movies-and-TV-shows-dashboard/README.md

  * Total Genres: Lists the total number of distinct genres represented in the catalog.
  * Total Directors: Indicates the total number of directors with titles on the platform.
  * Start Date and End Date: Provides the earliest and latest release years of content available.

-Visualizations:
- * Ratings by Total Shows: This bar chart illustrates the distribution of titles across different rating categories (e.g., 13+, 16+, etc.).
- * Genres by Total Shows: A bar chart displaying the top genres based on the number of titles.
- * Total Shows by Country: A world map with color-coded countries representing the number of titles originating from each region.
- * Movies and TV Shows: A pie chart showing the percentage breakdown of movies vs. TV shows.
- * Total Shows by Release Year: A line chart depicting the trend of title releases over time.
+Usage Opening the Dashboard:
+Open the Power BI Desktop application.
+Load the Power BI file (.pbix) containing the dashboard.

+Interacting with the Dashboard:
+Use filters and slicers to explore different aspects of the dataset.
+Hover over visual elements to view detailed insights.
+Click on data points to drill down into specific information.

+Conclusion:
-Conclusion This project demonstrates how Power BI can be used to transform raw data into meaningful insights through interactive dashboards.
+This project demonstrates how Power BI can be used to transform raw data into meaningful insights through interactive dashboards.
 By leveraging the Amazon Prime Video dataset from Kaggle, I was able to create a comprehensive visualization tool that provides valuable insights into the content library of Amazon Prime Video.
 The dashboard enables users to explore trends, distributions, and detailed information about the available content.